What Matters for Simulation to Online Reinforcement Learning on Real Robots: Franka Emika Panda

 where $(\Delta x, \Delta y, \Delta z)$ represent incremental translational displacements of the gripper and $g$ controls the opening and closing of the parallel fingers.
 The reward function in our setup follows the progress-based reward function of \citet{zakka2025mujoco}, which encourages the agent to make incremental improvements towards the goal within episodes: approach the cube, lift it and move it towards the goal position until reaching it.

 \paragraph{Success Criterion.} An episode is considered successful when the Euclidean distance between the cube and the designated target position falls below a threshold of $0.05\,\mathrm{m}$.
-Episodes terminate early upon success, if the cube falls off the workspace.
+Episodes terminate early upon success or if the cube falls off the workspace.

-\paragraph{Domain Randomization.} We follow the same domain randomization scheme of \citet{zakka2025mujoco}, we provide here their details for completeness.
+\paragraph{Domain Randomization.} We follow the same domain randomization scheme as \citet{zakka2025mujoco}.
+We provide its details here for completeness.
 The randomized parameters include: \begin{itemize} \item \textbf{Lighting:} Randomized light position, orientation, and whether shadows are cast. \item \textbf{Camera Pose:} Small perturbations to camera position and orientation. \item \textbf{Material and Color:} Randomization of the floor color (grayscale shades) and geometric material identifiers for scene objects. \item \textbf{Scene Brightness:} Multiplicative scaling of rendered image intensity to vary illumination. \end{itemize} These variations, shown in \Cref{fig:dr-franka-emika-panda}, are independently sampled for each parallel simulation instance, ensuring that the learned policy encounters a diverse range of visual and geometric conditions during training.